Motörhead's Mikkey Dee on his last conversation with Lemmy: "He wanted to be onstage"

-Lemmy died aged 70 on December 28, 2015, shortly after the first half of a European tour.
+Lemmy died aged 70 on December 28, 2015 after the first half of a European tour.
 His cause of death was later confirmed to be prostate cancer.

 “We played the last show the 11th of December in Berlin, and he passed just two weeks later,” Dee said in an interview on the podcast Waste Some Time With Jason Green.